Free Additional Cardholder Credit Cards

 Free Additional Credit Cardholders - Frequently Asked Questions

 When you have joint cardholders on one account, both are assessed for their creditworthiness on application – and both are jointly responsible for any spending on the account.
 That means, if there is a default on the account, both cardholders are liable.
-It is worth pointing out that most Australian card providers don’t offer joint accounts on personal credit cards.
+Most Australian card providers don’t offer joint accounts on personal credit cards.

 In terms of liability, only the primary cardholder is liable for the account.
 That means any spending – whether it is done by the primary cardholder or the additional cardholders – is the responsibility of the primary cardholder alone.
 As for building – or knocking down – credit, only the primary cardholder’s credit will be affected.